rouge1616/DejaVu/README.md

-# DejaVu
+# DejaVu: Intra-operative simulation for surgical gesture rehearsal
-Code and data for realistic intraoperative physics-based simulations for surgery
+Official code and data for realistic intraoperative physics-based simulations for surgery

 ## Description